 Friends of Malheur National Wildlife Refuge (FOMR) was founded in 1999 to promote the conservation and appreciation of natural and cultural resources at Malheur National Wildlife Refuge.
 From their office at Refuge headquarters, FOMR proudly assist Refuge staff with interpretive programs, habitat restoration, visitor services and other Refuge projects.
 In addition to partnering with the U.S Fish and Wildlife Service in supporting Malheur, FOMR work toward continued recognition of the environmental, spiritual and economic value of our nation’s public lands, lands that belong to all of us.

 As a Friends group partnering with the remote refuge of Malheur, FOMR are constantly looking for ways to engage visitors.
 FOMR manages the Nature Store, provide wildlife viewing areas and a pollinator garden featuring native plants at Refuge headquarters, and hosts and participates in outreach events both at the Refuge and beyond.
-As always, FOMR continue to work with Refuge staff and partners to identify projects in the Harney Basin that FOMR and our dedicated volunteers can help bring to fruition.
+As always, FOMR continues to work with Refuge staff and partners to identify projects in the Harney Basin that FOMR and our dedicated volunteers can help bring to fruition.

 Even if you can’t make it out to volunteer with the FOMR or attend Refuge events, there are other ways you can support this Friends group and Malheur.
 Learn more at https://malheurfriends.org.

 Partnerships with the Refuge System bring innovative approaches to solving land management issues in the most protective manner.
-Scientifically-informed and technologically-based stewardship of our public lands, water, wildlife and special places must be a collaborative effort between the Refuge System, private landowners and organizations, and other government agencies if conservation efforts are to succeed.
+Scientifically-informed and technologically-based stewardship of our public lands, water, wildlife, and special places must be a collaborative effort between the Refuge System, private landowners and organizations, and other government agencies if conservation efforts are to succeed.
 Malheur National Wildlife Refuge works with many partners.
 They play a very important role in helping the Refuge accomplish its wildlife management and conservation mission.